Scientists in Parks

 Scientists in Parks: Becoming an SIP Intern

 Discover more about the unique, science-driven opportunities to work with national parks before applying to summer season positions.
 Join program mentors and past participants as they share their experiences, answer questions, and share general advice.
-View recording and slides.
+Register.

 Program Scope